 This is the cultural logic that makes a regional Japanese cuisine counter operating at this price tier coherent.
 In the tradition of nihonryori, the highest expression of the cuisine is often the one most tightly bound to its immediate environment.
 Tokyo's great counters import from across Japan; a Shizuoka counter can, in principle, define its identity through what is available within a shorter radius.
 That proximity to source is not a constraint in this tradition; it is a credential.
 Comparable arguments are made for fish-focused high-end Japanese restaurants in Fukuoka, where proximity to Genkai Sea informs the cooking at counters like Goh, or at destination addresses in Nara such as akordu, where local produce drives an equally specific regional identity.

 The broader comparison across Japanese regions is instructive.
 Tokyo counters like Harutaka or the kaiseki canon represented by Gion Sasaki in Kyoto operate within the most scrutinised and trafficked fine-dining corridors in Japan.
 The case for a Shizuoka counter in the same recognition tier is precisely that its identity is not derivative of those corridors.
 The cuisine is not Osaka's maximalist honzen tradition as expressed at HAJIME, nor is it the product of metropolitan competition.
-It is a counter working from one of Japan's most productive coastal prefectures, pricing in the JPY 20,000–39,000 range (the listed range is JPY 20,000–29,999, with review-based averages suggesting JPY 30,000–39,999 in practice), and accumulating recognition through the domestic review infrastructure rather than international press cycles.
+It is a counter working from one of Japan's most productive coastal prefectures, pricing in the JPY 20,000 to 39,000 range (the listed range is JPY 20,000 to 29,999, with review-based averages suggesting JPY 30,000 to 39,999 in practice), and accumulating recognition through the domestic review infrastructure rather than international press cycles.

 Planning a Visit

 FUJI operates on a reservation-only basis, and the booking conditions are clearly defined.
-Changes or cancellations to guest numbers must be communicated by 9:00 PM the day before the reservation; cancellations made on the day of the booking incur a full charge for the original party size.
 Given the seven-seat counter format, this policy reflects the operational reality of a very small room where a no-show represents a meaningful proportion of the evening's capacity.
 Plan accordingly, and treat the confirmation as a commitment.

 The address at 3-6 Sakae-cho, Aoi Ward, places the restaurant approximately five minutes on foot from the north exit of JR Shizuoka Station, which makes it accessible from Tokyo via the Tokaido Shinkansen (roughly 45 minutes from Shin-Yokohama, or under 60 minutes from Shin-Osaka).
-There is no on-site parking, though a paid lot operates next door.
-Lunch runs from 12:00 onwards, dinner from 18:00 onwards; the kitchen is closed Sundays, Wednesday afternoons, and the third Monday of each month.
+Lunch runs from 12:00 to 2:30 PM, and dinner from 6:00 to 10:00 PM; the kitchen is closed Sundays.

 Payment is accepted by credit card (Visa, Mastercard, JCB, American Express, Diners Club); electronic money and QR code payments are not accepted.
 The restaurant is entirely non-smoking.
 The dress code discourages excessively casual attire and, notably, requests that guests avoid wearing perfume or scented products, citing the importance of preserving the aroma of the ingredients.
 This is a specific and meaningful policy at a fish-focused counter where the kitchen's sensory work depends on a neutral dining environment.
 Children are generally not accommodated unless dining from the same menu as adults, with exceptions possible depending on party composition.